cs-ed/edtech-plan-SherrySwenson/README.md

 Student Computers:
 Chromebook 3100 2-in-1 Education

 Processor
 Intel Celeron N4020 (Dual Core, up to 2.8GHz, 4M Cache, 6W)
 Display
 11.6" HD 1366 x 768 WVA 16:9 Touch with Corning® Gorilla® Glass NBT, Camera & Microphone
 Memory
 4 GB, LPDDR4, 2400 MHz, integrated
 Hard Drive
 32 GB eMMC, on-board

 Teacher Computer:
+Dell Latitude 5510 Laptop

+Display15.6”, Full HD (1920 x 1080), IPS
+panel 1BOE NV156FHM-N4H (BOE0869)Color accuracy 6.5 -> 4.2
+HDD/SSD1TB SSD NVMe + 1TB HDD, 7200 rpm
+M.2 Slot1x 2280 PCIe NVMe 3.0 x4  See photo
+RAM2x 16GB DDR4, 2666 MHz
+OSWindows 10 Home

 Describe the hardware requirements for your class.
 Provide specific requirements wherever necessary.

 ### Application

+The technology listed above is what the district currently has in stock and what is available in my classroom.
+Since this is a proposed class and not a currently functioning course, there is a possibly of obtaining other computers, in the future, if the need dictated it and if the district had the ability to make the purchase.
+For now, I believe the chromebooks will be suitable for students to access beginning course materials.
+I will be using accesssible websites and will not require specific machine requirements.
+Some students may have computers at home, but many will not.
+Internet service has not been completely restored in an effective manner throughout town, so even if students have computers, internet service is not reliable.
+For these reasons, the expectations are that all work can be done in class.

 Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
 Justify the use